Physical Therapy Early Assurance Program (EAP) for College Sophomores

 - Social Science elective (3 semester hours)

 The EAP application becomes available March 1 and is due no later than 11:59 pm EST on June 15.
 All supporting documents must be post-marked by June 15.
 It is the applicant's responsibility to ensure that all items are received on time.
 Applications are reviewed over the summer and interviews are scheduled for August, prior to the junior year.
-Applicants must be available to attend the interview held on the SUNY Upstate campus (Syracuse, NY).
-Skype interviews are not offered.
+Applicants must be available to attend the interview day, which is held via Zoom.

 The PT program begins in the summer term (June) after completion of the bachelor’s degree.
 Student Admissions will verify acceptances in January of the year of entry at which time a deposit will be required.
 Candidates who decide (for whatever reason) not to continue with the Early Assurance Program but rather to apply to other Physical Therapy programs via the regular admissions process must first withdraw their guaranteed acceptance to SUNY Upstate.
 The Admissions Committee would be happy to consider your regular admission application via PTCAS from candidates in this situation.